Edward Mirzoeff: Awards and honours

 Mirzoeff was appointed CVO in 1993, and CBE in 1997 for his contribution to Documentary.
-He was Chairman of BAFTA (The British Academy of Film and Television Arts), from 1995–1997, and Chairman of The Grierson Trust from 2002–2006.
+He was Chairman of BAFTA (The British Academy of Film and Television Arts), from 1995 to 1997, and Chairman of The Grierson Trust from 2002 to 2006.
 He has served on the Boards of the David Lean BAFTA Foundation, the Salisbury Cathedral Council, and the Directors' and Producers' Rights Society, and is a Vice-President of The Betjeman Society.

 Personal life

 Mirzoeff married Judith Topper in 1961 and has three sons and five grandchildren.

 He was elected to the Garrick Club, London, in 2003.